Inferior nasal concha: Dysfunction

 Large, swollen inferior turbinates may lead to blockage of nasal breathing.
 Allergies, exposure to environmental irritants, or a persistent inflammation within the sinuses can lead to turbinate swelling.
 Deformity of the nasal septum can also result in enlarged turbinates.

 Treatment of the underlying allergy or irritant may reduce turbinate swelling.
 In cases that do not resolve, or for treatment of deviated septum, turbinate surgery may be required.

 Surgery

 Inferior turbinate reduction is a surgery to reduce the size of the inferior turbinates.
-There are different techniques, including bipolar radiofrequency ablation (also known as somnoplasty), electrocautery, and use of cold steel instruments (eg, microdebrider).
+There are different techniques, including bipolar radiofrequency ablation (also known as somnoplasty), electrocautery, and use of cold steel instruments (e.g., microdebrider).
 Histological studies show that most of the mucosal thickening occurs in the medial layer, particularly due to venous congestion.
 Therefore, targeting the medial mucosa—while preserving sufficient tissue to maintain turbinate function—is considered optimal.
 Inferior turbinectomy is a surgery to remove the inferior turbinates.

 In the case of turbinate reduction, only small amounts of turbinate tissue are removed because the turbinates are essential for respiration.
 Turbinectomy is usually reserved for patients who have persistent symptoms despite previous turbinate reduction surgery.
 Risks of reduction of the inferior or middle turbinates include empty nose syndrome.